Dr. Gary Tanchak, D.C.

 Can You Use a Massage Gun on Your Face?
 What Physiotherapists Say

-Like many people, you might be wondering: can you use a massage gun on your face?
-While we don’t recommend DIY massage gun for face treatments, there are some workarounds and new devices that just might make it possible.
+Like many people, you might be wondering: Can you use a massage gun on your face?
+While we don’t recommend a DIY massage gun for face treatments, some workarounds and new devices make it possible.

 checkmark review